 If you were to create quick mixes and bounce them to Video QuickTime files for your collaborator to listen to, sometimes the music to the dialog appears too “hot.”
 In this case, you may get notes to rewrite the cue because for some reason “it was too loud” or “something wasn’t right”.

 My solution is to create a mix on the fly that isn’t recorded, but mixed while the filmmaker is working with me and listening to playbacks.

 iPad isolation and fader controls for each track or set of tracks:

-The beauty of this iPad “monitoring” setup is as you play back the reel of film where you have cues, you can fade the music, dialog, or main volume up or down in real time.
-If your collaborator is having trouble hearing how it fits in the scene after a few play backs, you can be so bold as to hand him (or her) the iPad with this control for them to mix the balance themselves.
+The beauty of this iPad monitoring setup is as you play back the reel of film where you placed your cues, you can fade the music, dialog, or main volume up or down in real time.
+If your collaborator is having trouble hearing how it fits in the scene after a few playbacks, you can be so bold as to hand them the iPad with this control so they can mix the balance themselves.

 – Scott Glasgow